 The actual plant has been found to have many antioxidants, however, the actual sweeteners have not yet been tested.3

-Components of the plant were tested against 3 different antibiotics for fighting the bacteria that causes Lyme’s disease.
-These components were found to be effective antibacterials.
+One study tested 3 different antibiotics for fighting the bacteria that causes Lyme’s disease against components of the stevia plant.
+They found that the components of the plant were effective antibacterials.
 However, this was just a preliminary study and it can’t be applied to clinical practice at this time.3

 Improved glycogen storage